open-contracting/infrastructure/docs/guidance/example.md

 This section provides contextual information about the project, including:

-* `status` from the [Project Status codelist](../../../../../../../reference/codelists/#projectstatus).
+* `status` from the [Project Status codelist](../../../../reference/codelists/#projectstatus).
 In this example, the project status is 'completed'.

 * `type` from the [Project Type codelist](../../../../reference/codelists/#projecttype).
 In this example, the project type is 'construction'.

 * `sector` from the [Project Sector codelist](../../../../reference/codelists/#projectsector).
 In this example, the sector is 'transport.road', the parent sector 'transport' is also included in the sector list, in line with the guidance in the schema.

-* one or more `locations`, which may be expressed in a variety of ways as [outlined in the specification reference](../../../../reference/#locations).
+* one or more `locations`, which may be expressed in a variety of ways as [outlined in the schema reference](../../../../reference/schema/#location).
 In this example, a motorway junction location is given, using a point location, a gazetteer entry and an address.

 ```eval_rst